 Table of Contents

-How do you make your cat more comfortable in your carrier?
+How do you make your cat more comfortable in their carrier?

 Here’s a little surprise for you.
 It is possible to train an unwilling cat to go inside a pet carrier.
 Of their own free will too.

-We are not gonna lie to you, this can be hard, very hard but possible.
-In some cases, when a kitten has no previous experience with their carrier, it is as easy as saying: “One, two three”.
-However, if you are encountered by a feral cat who lived in a medium distance from humans, or even has been abused in their early life, you should really consider if you really want to get them in there.
+We aren’t gonna lie to you, this can be hard.
+Very hard but possible.
+In some cases, when a kitten has no previous experience with their carrier, it’s as easy as saying: “One, two three”.
+However, if you are encountered by a feral cat who lived in a good distance from humans, or even has been abused in their early life, you should really consider if you really want to get them in there.

 And here’s how to change it.